saras152/myBehavioralCloningProject/README.md

 ####3.
 Model parameter tuning
 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 40).

 ####4.
 Appropriate training data
 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 I also used some training data from patches of the road where some side lines are missing.
 The next section gives more details about how I created the training data.

 ###Model Architecture and Training Strategy
 ####1.
 Solution Design Approach
-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to be able to have a tuned model with lowest possible training data set.
-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My initial attempts were to use a very deep network with several convolutional neural network layers with too many output filters.
+However, the model size was too high.
+For one such model, I got the model size upto 250Mb, yet unsatisfactory driving performance on the road.
+Then, I limited my model depth to 17 layers in the final version(including lambda, dense, and dropout layers), with each convolution layer having only 24 output filters but with different convolution filter sizes.
-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+In order to gauge how well the model was working, I split my image data and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
-To combat the overfitting, I modified the model so that ...
-Then I ...
+To combat the overfitting, I included three dropout layers in my network.
+It might be an aggressive dropout layer set each with a 0.5 dropout factor, but it worked for me.
+In order to combat the problem of reducing image sizes with each convolution filter, I used same padding.
+As a part of each convolutional layer, I included relu activator.
+I found that the model does not perform well with the simulator yet.
+I then used a lambda layer to crop the images to remove sky view, and some unnecessary static views from the bottom of the image.
+This step changed the model performance in autonomous mode drastically, but did not meet my expectations.
+Then i increased the number of epochs from 10 to 20, and the performance improvement is considerable.
-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+At the end of every change, I was running the simulator to see how well the car was driving around track one.
+There were a few spots where the vehicle fell off the track.
+I realized that the input data quality has a great deal of effect on the model's training.
+I tried to capture fresh data with only recoveries from the sides of the roads, at turns and at places where track might not have side lines.
+This data is surprizingly a small set, and took only 1/4th the time it took for my earlier data set.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
 ####2.
 Final Model Architecture
 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
-![alt text][image1]
+![alt text][]
 ####3.
 Creation of the Training Set & Training Process
 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:
 ![alt text][image2]